This post may contain affiliate links. Please read our disclosure policy.

 - Jalapeño.
 Add some sliced jalapeños for a subtle spiciness.
 Remove seeds, if you’re sensitive to spice.

-- Sriracha mayo.
-A mix of sriracha and mayonnaise is the perfect way to finish these off!
+- Spicy mayo.
+A mix of sriracha and vegan mayonnaise is the perfect way to finish these off!
 Feel free to use just plain mayo, if preferred.

 - French bread.
 Toast your bread for a delicious crunch!